Bombay Chile And Cilantro Chicken is a flavorful, healthy meal to try when you’re looking to mix things up for your dinner routine.

 - 1 teaspoon cumin seeds

-- one 2-inch piece ginger, peeled and thinly sliced
+- 1 2-inch piece garlic peeled, thinly sliced

 - 3 tablespoons olive oil

-- 1 teaspoon cayenne pepper or more if you like it extra spicy
+- 1 teaspoon cayenne pepper or more for extra spicy

 - 3 cloves garlic